 B. Micronutrient and macronutrient nano-carriers Nanocarriers facilitate the transport of essential micro- and macronutrients into plant systems with high bioavailability and targeted delivery.
-Nanoparticles such as ZnO, Fe₂O₃, and nano-hydroxyapatite are widely studied for the delivery of zinc, iron, and phosphorus (Saxena et.al., 2018).
-Zinc oxide nanoparticles at 25 mg/L significantly increased shoot length and chlorophyll content in mung bean, compared to bulk ZnSO₄.
-Iron oxide nanoparticles enhanced iron translocation from root to shoot in soybean, correcting chlorosis in Fe-deficient soils.
-Nitrogen-based nanofertilizers such as nano-urea enable slow hydrolysis, extending nitrogen availability during critical crop stages.
-Phosphorus-loaded nanoparticles have addressed phosphorus fixation issues in acidic and calcareous soils by maintaining P in plant-available form for longer durations.
+Nanoparticles such as ZnO, Fe2O3, and nano-hydroxyapatite are widely studied for the delivery of zinc, iron, and phosphorus (Saxena et al., 2018).
+Zinc oxide nanoparticles at 25 mg/L significantly increased shoot length and chlorophyll content in mung bean, compared to bulk ZnO (Reference??).
+Iron oxide nanoparticles enhanced iron translocation from root to shoot in soybean, correcting chlorosis in Fe-deficient soils (Reference??).
+Nitrogen-based nanofertilizers such as nano-urea enable slow hydrolysis, extending nitrogen availability during critical crop stages (Reference??).
+Phosphorus-loaded nanoparticles have addressed phosphorus fixation issues in acidic and calcareous soils by maintaining phosphorus in plant-available form for longer durations (Reference??).

-Micronutrient deficiencies, especially of zinc, boron, and iron, are widespread and limit crop productivity (Singh et.al., 2010).
+Micronutrient deficiencies, especially of zinc, boron, and iron, are widespread and limit crop productivity (Singh et al., 2010).
 Nano-formulations offer effective tools for correcting these imbalances due to their solubility in diverse pH ranges and their capacity to chelate and transport nutrients directly into plant cells.
 For example, boron nano-chelates showed 30% higher efficacy in enhancing reproductive growth in tomato compared to conventional boric acid.
-The localized delivery also minimizes toxicity risks, a common concern with micronutrient over-application.
+The localized delivery also minimizes toxicity risks, a common concern with micronutrient over-application (Reference?).

-C. Soil amendments and nanoclays Nanomaterials have shown promise as soil amendments due to their structural and chemical properties that influence soil texture, water holding capacity, and pollutant adsorption (Zaib et.al., 2023).
+C. Soil amendments and nanoclays Nanomaterials have shown promise as soil amendments due to their structural and chemical properties that influence soil texture, water holding capacity, and pollutant adsorption (Zaib et al., 2023).
 Nanoclays such as montmorillonite and kaolinite possess high cation exchange capacities and interlayer swelling properties that improve soil porosity and aggregate stability.
 These amendments help buffer soil pH and increase microbial habitat suitability.
 Application of halloysite nanotubes has been shown to enhance soil aeration and retain water up to 15% more than untreated soils, aiding crop resilience during dry spells.

-Nanoscale zero-valent iron (nZVI), graphene oxide, and biochar nanoparticles are highly effective in immobilizing toxic metals such as arsenic, cadmium, and lead (Shaheen et.al., 2022).
+Nanoscale zero-valent iron (nZVI), graphene oxide, and biochar nanoparticles are highly effective in immobilizing toxic metals such as arsenic, cadmium, and lead (Shaheen et al., 2022).
 These nanomaterials adsorb or reduce metals into less mobile and bioavailable forms, thereby protecting crops and soil microbial diversity.
 For example, biochar-loaded nano-Fe reduced arsenic uptake in rice by 60% when applied at 0.5% soil concentration.
-These materials are vital for remediating contaminated soils and restoring productivity.
+These materials are vital for remediating contaminated soils and restoring productivity.( reference??)

-D. Role of nanomaterials in microbial interactions The interaction between nanomaterials and soil microbiota is a critical aspect of soil health, influencing nutrient cycling, organic matter decomposition, and nitrogen fixation (Khan et.al., 2021).Nanoparticles at appropriate doses can promote microbial growth and enzymatic activity.
-ZnO and TiO₂ nanoparticles have been reported to enhance microbial biomass and phosphatase activity in rhizosphere soils under moderate concentrations.
+D. Role of nanomaterials in microbial interactions The interaction between nanomaterials and soil microbiota is a critical aspect of soil health, influencing nutrient cycling, organic matter decomposition, and nitrogen fixation (Khan et al., 2021).Nanoparticles at appropriate doses can promote microbial growth and enzymatic activity.
+ZnO and TiO2nanoparticles have been reported to enhance microbial biomass and phosphatase activity in rhizosphere soils under moderate concentrations.
 However, at high concentrations, some nanoparticles may exert toxicity by generating ROS or disrupting cell membranes.
 Careful dose calibration and material selection are therefore essential to support beneficial microbial communities.
-Chitosan nanoparticles and silica nanogels have been used as carriers for microbial inoculants such as Azospirillum and Rhizobium, promoting biofilm formation and increasing root colonization efficiency (Arora et.al., 2024).
+Chitosan nanoparticles and silica nanogels have been used as carriers for microbial inoculants such as Azospirillum and Rhizobium, promoting biofilm formation and increasing root colonization efficiency (Arora et al., 2024).

 These nanocarriers protect microbes during storage and delivery while facilitating root attachment and symbiotic interactions.
 Application of nano-encapsulated Rhizobium increased nitrogenase activity in legumes by 30–40%, contributing to higher nitrogen fixation rates.
-This technology offers an eco-friendly route to reduce synthetic nitrogen inputs.
+This technology offers an eco-friendly route to reduce synthetic nitrogen inputs. ( reference??)

 V. Mechanisms of Action and Physiological Impact